 Move files by dragging them also available in the modern UI.
 Everybody will like it:

-Need to move files or entire folder to the parent folder?
-That's not a problem now, just drag them to according breadcrumb element.
-In classic experience we had to use content and structure page in site settings (we used it since Microsoft Office SharePoint Server (SharePoint 2007).
+Need to move files or entire folders to the parent folder?
+That's not a problem now, just drag them to according to breadcrumb element.
+In classic experience, we had to use content and structure page in site settings (we used it since Microsoft Office SharePoint Server (SharePoint 2007).
 In SharePoint 2013/2016 by default, in breadcrumb only current and parent levels are shown.
 In SharePoint future there is no nested folder hell:

 In-place modification of view will save you a lot of time:

 Spotlight allows us to pin up to three documents or folders above view.
 Spotlight is defined by folder.
 You can't pin a document to another folder' spotlight and use a single spotlight for all folders.
 But the spotlight doesn't depend on view.